 In the end, I just try to be consistent.
 It doesn’t matter if I code for ten minutes or four hours, I just try to code a little every day.
 Following a tutorial, building a tiny thing, reading some documentation—it doesn’t matter how big or small it is.
 It’s all about practicing every day.

-If you liked this why not share the Twitter thread or article with your friends?
+If you liked this please share this Twitter thread which summarises the article: